 K = KeyGen(IdA, SkB, MPK) = e(H1(IdA), SkB) = e(H1(IdA), sH1(IdB)) = e(H1(IdA), H1(IdB))s;

-Instantiation 2: This instantiation of IBC based credential is adopted from IBC derived from Schnorr Signature [RFC6507].
+Instantiation 2: This instantiation of IBC based credential is adopted from IBC derived from Schnorr Signature [i.2].

 Let Fp denote the finite field with p elements, where p is a large prime.
 The scheme works on an elliptic curve defined over Fp, having a subgroup of prime order q.
 Let G be a point on the elliptic curve that generates the subgroup of order q.
 The master private key s is a random secret selected from Zq*, and P is computed by P = sG.